 The Coronavirus SME Guarantee Scheme will provide small and medium sized business with timely access to working capital to help them get through the impact of the Coronavirus.

-- SMEs, including sole traders, with a turnover of up to $50 million.
+- Available to SMEs, including sole traders and not-for-profits, with a turnover of up to $50 million.

 - Maximum total size of loans of $250,000 per borrower.